This article will show you how to disable Server Manager at startup for all users.

 In This Article

-Today’s post is not related to Virtualization or Cloud topic.
+Today’s post is not related to Virtualization or Cloud topics.

 If there is one thing irritating me when I log on to Windows Server is Server Manager.

-When you logs on to a server, the Server Manager application is automatically launched for you.
+When you log on to a server, the Server Manager application is automatically launched for you.
 Sorry thank you, I don’t want this!

-However, to disable it for all servers and all users, you can leverage Group Policy under:
+To disable Server Manager for all servers and all users, you can leverage Group Policy under: